ShayHill/shayallenhill_site/_posts/2020-01-30-biohacking-notes.md

 # Pullups

-**duration 1 month**: 50 pullups a day in March (plus one to make it a palindrome–@Heinonmatti came up with that to satisfy a Scandinavian stereotype).
+**duration 1 month**: 50 pullups a day in March (plus one to make it a palindrome---@Heinonmatti came up with that to satisfy a Scandinavian stereotype).

 **Lesson 1**: I cheated (assisted reps), because people on YouTube told me I wouldn’t make progress without sets of 10+.
 I question that now, because cheating (unless you’ve got a strict way to measure it) means each rep is exactly as hard as it has to be.
 By cheating, I did less work and possibly left myself more fatigued in all the ways that *wouldn’t* strengthen me** **by doing more reps per set than I could otherwise handle.
 If I did it over, I’d do them one at a time if necessary.
 I’m home all day anyway.